iotaledger/bee-rfcs/text/0000-bee-rfcs-readme/0000-bee-rfcs-readme.md

 # Summary

-This RFC proposes a change to the RFC process itself.
-Particularly the `Motivation` section of the RFC template to put more emphasis on the need to write clear requirements and how to write them.
+This RFC proposes extending the "Motivation" section to put more emphasis on the need to write clear requirements and suggest how to write them.

 # Motivation